nateP82/com.PostingAPI/README.md

 **Nate Peck** - Creative team collaborator and descriptive writer.

 ### Objective:
-Create a functional API that retrieves and builds a detailed invoice about a user and their Compost Collectors services rendered.
+Develop a functional API to provide configuration information for use in the construction of service invoices for the Compost Collectors business.

 ### Skills: